LEED: IEQ performance research (IEQ)

 The daylight credit was updated in LEED v4 to include a simulation option for daylight analysis that uses spatial daylight autonomy (SDA) and annual sunlight exposure (ASE) metrics to evaluate daylight quality in LEED projects.
 SDA is a metric that measures the annual sufficiency of daylight levels in interior spaces and ASE describes the potential for visual discomfort by direct sunlight and glare.
 These metrics are approved by the Illuminating Engineering Society of North America (IES) and codified in the LM-83-12 standard.
 LEED recommends a minimum of 300 lux for at least 50% of total occupied hours of the year for at least 55% of the occupied floor area.
 The threshold recommended by LEED for ASE is that no more than 10% of regularly occupied floor area can be exposed to more than 1000 lux of direct sunlight for more than 250 hours per year.
 Additionally, LEED requires window shades to be closed when more than 2% of a space is subject to direct sunlight above 1000 lux.
 According to building scientist Christopher Reinhart, the direct sunlight requirement is a very stringent approach that can discourage good daylight design.
 Reinhart proposed the application of the direct sunlight criterion only in spaces that require stringent control of sunlight (e.g. desks, white boards, etc.).

+In 2024, Kent et al. compared satisfaction of people in buildings that had received either WELL certification or LEED certification.
+Ratings of buildings certified with WELL and LEED were matched on six dimensions: award level, years in building, time in workspace, type of workspace, proximity to a window, and floor height.
+Satisfaction with the overall building and one's workspace were high under both rating systems.
+However, satisfaction with LEED‑certified buildings (73% and 71%) tended to be lower than that for WELL‑certified buildings (94% and 87%).
+This may be because WELL is a human-centered standard for building design that focuses primarily on comfort, health, and well-being.
+In contrast, only 10% of the credits in LEED certification relate to indoor environmental quality (IEQ).
+Differences may also reflect age of buildings, which were not matched for in the design.